 Not Cosmetics, But Fraud

-For several years the business press and insider rumors had been reporting that all was not well at the CA. “I was totally surprised,” said the bank’s general director, Ludwig von Neurath, unconvincingly.
+For several years the business press and insider rumours had been reporting that all was not well at the CA. “I was totally surprised,” said the bank’s general director, Ludwig von Neurath, unconvincingly.
 Leaks soon confirmed that the financial reporting had been cosmetically adjusted for some time.
 Worse still, the numbers underlying the rescue package were dramatically low: The shortfall was not 140 million but 900 million.
 This was no longer cosmetics, but fraud.
 They had been touching up the make-up on a corpse.

 None of the protagonists were punished, only the nation.
 That was the real scandal.

 A good example is the allocation of the stands at the Viennese Christmas markets.
 Under the stark headline INTRANSPARENT, the daily Kurier reported in January 2018 that the son, daughter and wife of an SPÖ functionary each had one of the prized (read profitable) stand places.
 Curiously, the SPÖ man was a good friend of the other upstanding socialist responsible for the allocations.
 “This reeks of Freunderlwirtschaft,” thundered the NEOS Meinl-Reisinger again.
 “We need total transparency and a fair bidding system.”
-Unsurprisin ly, the department responsible was unable to produce any bidding criteria.
+Unsurprisingly, the department responsible was unable to produce any bidding criteria.

-The Proksch Connection
+The Proksch Connection – MS Lucona

 While insurance scams are common, most aren’t fatal.
-The “Lucona affair” began with a bang, literally.
+The “MS Lucona affair” began with a bang, literally.
 On January 23, 1977, an explosion aboard MS Lucona just off the Seychelles sank the ship within minutes, taking six of the twelve crew members with it.
-According to the bill of lading, the freighter was supposedly carrying equipment to process uranium valued at about €45 million in today’s money and eight days later the Swiss trading company Zapata SA entered a claim for around $12 million from the insurer.
-The Austrian insurance company, the Versicherungsanstalt der Österreichischen Bundesländer – today UNIQA – quickly became suspicious: The explosion itself was mysterious and the paperwork documenting the cargo and its value confusingly inadequate, with the hard evidence now on the ocean floor.
+According to the bill of lading, the freighter, MS Lucona, was supposedly carrying equipment to process uranium valued at about €45 million in today’s money and eight days later the Swiss trading company Zapata SA entered a claim for around $12 million from the insurer.
+The Austrian insurance company, the Versicherungsanstalt der Österreichischen Bundesländer – today UNIQA – quickly became suspicious: The explosion itself was mysterious and the paperwork documenting Lucona’s cargo and its value confusingly inadequate, with the hard evidence now on the ocean floor.

-Like Freihofner we are going to leave the last word to Austria’s (much missed) scandal exposing crusader, former politician Peter Pilz: “In Austria, the Lucona sinks again every day.
+Like Freihofner, we are going to leave the last word to Austria’s (much missed) scandal exposing crusader, former politician Peter Pilz: “In Austria, the Lucona sinks again every day.
 Whether it is Noricum, Mittendorfer Senke or … (other scandals) … business interests, political subservience and bureaucratic capriciousness all combine in the same sleaze.”